safespring/web/content/blogg/2022-03-terraform-module.md

 `hello-safespring-{1,2,3}.example.com`.
 Commented default parameters were explained in the first example so they are left out here.
-As in the first example, default values will be used where none is given, so all 3 instances will have the same properties as in the first example.
+As in the first example, default values will be used where none is given, so all 3 instances will have the same properties, and these properties are the same default values as in the first example.

 ### Security group(s) and keypair as part of the code